Rexzarrax/pcpartpickerapi/README.md

 # pcpartpickerapi

-Python3 API for scraping and retrieving information from [PcPartPicker](https://pcpartpicker.com)
+An unofficial Py3 API to scrape and retrieve information from [PcPartPicker](https://pcpartpicker.com)

 ### What can this API do?